What is a Trace Home Inspection?

 As professional Home Inspectors, its our job to look for those problems for you.
 The Home Inspection is an unbiased, professional assessment of the condition of the house.
 It provides you with an expert opinion along with a professional report on the condition of the physical structure and various systems within a house.
 Giving you peace of mind on what is likely the largest purchase you'll ever make.

 It is amazing what an IR camera shows, we can now see where insulation is needed or even where the builder failed to have it installed or it was installed improperly.
+The above image is a great example of missing insulation on a home located with a full home scan!

 We will inspect all of the readily visible structural elements and major systems of the home.
 Items that will typically be included in an inspection are: